Chapter 1: The Niang Controversy

 “Unfortunately,” Shien replied, sitting close to his mother, noticing her concern.

 “Hail Fanghui!
 Hail Fanghui!”
-The scrambled crowd engulfing Tiananmen Square like an amoeba shouted.
+The scrambled crowd engulfing Tiananmen Square as an amoeba shouted.

-As the crowd obeyed him, Shien and his mom observed Fanghui.
-He was a tall man wearing a long, red, elegant robe with hexagonal patterns that shone orange with unimaginable glory.
-He had neat, red hair that contained a few spikes along with an intimidating scarred face.
+As the crowd became quiet, Shien and his mom observed Fanghui.
+He was a tall man wearing a long, red, elegant robe who had neat, red hair that contained a few spikes along with an intimidating scarred face.
 Fanghui’s eyes gleamed with different colors as he looked at the eager crowds.
 His right eye was red while his left eye was teal.

 The crowd’s praises became roars of thunder that shook Olympus.

 “I promise you all that we will accomplish world stability, justice, and peace where all other governments have failed!”
 Fanghui saluted.

 Suddenly, the screen was off.
 As Isrina found herself weeping, she saw her son holding the TV remote.

 “Looking at the news more won’t make you feel better,” Shien said, quickly giving his mom a bear hug.

 Isrina’s tears were unstoppable waterfalls as Shien held his hardworking mom close to him.
 Ever since her husband, Jinhai, was killed during the Middle Eastern Smite, she escaped to Europe with the survivors, hiding baby Shien in a backpack.
 Isrina possessed uncontrollable anger and sadness against the world.
 She hated Europe for allowing the Reaper Squad to roam about their countries to capture her and her only child.
 Isrina hated Fanghui and the Federation for the murder of her entire family.
 The Niangs were grandmasters of martial arts, the only ones capable of fighting Fanghui.